10 Motherhood Truths I'm Learning in Real Time

 You set the tone and energy, even when you don't realize it.
 I tend to always be moving, jumping from one thing to the next.
 I realized one day that my boys were doing the exact same thing.
 The whole house felt chaotic.
 But when I slow down, they do too.
 If I’m tense, they feel it.
 If I’m calm, things settle.
 It’s not perfect, but it makes a difference.

 Be where your feet are.
 This one has helped me a lot.
 As a working mom, my mind is always somewhere else.
 When I’m with the kids, I’m thinking about work.
 When I’m at work, I’m thinking about the kids.
-Even at night, I catch myself checked out when I should be reconnecting with myself.
+Even at night, I catch myself checked out when I should be reconnecting with myself or my husband.
 Lately, when I notice it, I tell myself “be where your feet are,” and it pulls me back.

 If they’re giving you a hard time, they’re having a hard time.
 This applies to every stage so far.
-Behavior is communication, and unfortunately for us, young kids just aren’t that great at communicating yet.
+ALL behavior is communication, and unfortunately for us, young kids just aren’t that great at communicating with words yet.
 It’s easy to take things personally, but most of the time they just don’t have the tools to express what’s going on.

 Hold the boundary when necessary, then help them through it and reconnect afterwards.
 Tantrums used to feel like something I needed to shut down immediately.
 Now I see them differently.
 My job isn’t to stop the meltdown.
 It’s to guide them through it.
 I try to keep things contained, both physically and emotionally.
 I hold the boundary, stay calm (or at least try to), and let them work through what they’re feeling.
 I stay with them, validate what I can, and model calm when everything feels anything but calm.
 Sometimes that means redirecting or distracting.
 Sometimes it just means sitting there while they cry.
 And then, when it passes, we reconnect.
 No grudges, no dragging it out.
 Just moving forward.